-Maintain a record of your hours and activities using the Field Experience Log posted to the Educational Studies website on the Handbooks and Forms page (download and save with the label [your last name & course#].
+Maintain a record of your hours and activities using the Field Placement Log Template posted to CANVAS or to the School of Educational Studies website on the Handbooks and Forms page (download and save with the label [your last name & course#].
+Submit the completed and signed Field Placement Log to CANVAS on Reading Day of each semester.
 Absences should be rare and must be recorded on the log.
 Ask your cooperating teacher to sign the log on the last day you are at the site, at the end of the semester.
-No course grades will be assigned until the signed log is turned in to your course professor, who will then turn the form in to the Educational Studies office.
+No course grades will be assigned until the signed log is submitted.
 Maintain an electronic or hard copy of each log for your records.